Zhang Yongming

-Zhang Yongming (张永明; 1956 – January 10, 2013) was a Chinese serial killer and cannibal who was convicted of, and subsequently confessed to, the murder of 11 men between March 2008 and April 2012.
-It is believed that he fed flesh from some of his victims to his dogs and sold other parts at the local market, calling it "ostrich meat".
-He was executed on January 10, 2013.
+Zhang Yongming (张永明; 1956 – 10 January 2013) was a Chinese serial killer and cannibal who was convicted of, and subsequently confessed to, the murder of 11 people between March 2008 and April 2012, in what became known as the Jinning serial murder case.
+He was executed on 10 January 2013.

+The case received domestic significant media attention because Zhang had been frequently reported since the first murder, but local authorities failed to investigate.
+Parents of the missing were the ones to make the disappearances public as the "Bizarre Serial Disappearance Case" ("离奇连环失踪案").
+Internationally, media focused on Zhang's claims of selling the flesh of the victims as "ostrich meat" to the public.